 Champions League odds boost: Get 50-1 for a goal to be scored in PSG vs Arsenal with Paddy Power

-Arsenal take on PSG in Saturday's Champions League final and Paddy Power are offering new customers 50-1 for a goal to be scored in the Budapest showpiece.
+Arsenal take on PSG in today's Champions League final and Paddy Power are offering new customers 50-1 for a goal to be scored in the Budapest showpiece.

 After ending their 22-year wait to be crowned domestic champions, Mikel Arteta's side now stand on the brink of history, with a first Champions League success within touching distance.

-Standing in their way are defending champions PSG, who put five past Inter in last year's final, but only one goal for either side will be needed on Saturday for Paddy Power's new-customer offer of 50-1 for a goal to be scored to come in.
+Standing in their way are defending champions PSG, who put five past Inter in last year's final, but only one goal for either side will be needed this evening for Paddy Power's new-customer offer of 50-1 for a goal to be scored to come in.

 Read on for details on how to claim your bonus, all the T&Cs, and a handy guide to creating a Paddy Power account.